nipreps/nondefaced-detector/README.md

 <!-- ROADMAP -->
 ## Roadmap

-See the [projects board] (https://github.com/poldracklab/nondefaced-detector/projects) for a list of ongoing work and proposed features.
+See the [projects dashboard](https://github.com/poldracklab/nondefaced-detector/projects) for a list of ongoing work and proposed features.
 See the [open issues](https://github.com/poldracklab/nondefaced-detector/issues) for a list of known issues.